 Encourage employees to regularly get up and stretch, or simply get outside and go for a walk during their breaks.
 Budget permitting, consider investing in a few standing desks that employees can use throughout the day.

-Mold can trigger allergies and asthma in some people, especially when they are exposed to it for a long period of time.
+Mold in the workplace can trigger allergies and asthma in some people, especially when they are exposed to it for a long period of time.
 In some cases, people may experience eye, throat, and skin irritation, or coughing and wheezing—all of which can make it difficult to complete even the simplest task.

 Offices on bottom floors or in basements receiving little outside light run the biggest risk for mold.
 If these areas of your office building have not been inspected for mold, or if employees have been complaining about any of the above symptoms, it’s best to bring in a professional to inspect the property.